KenKundert/why-invest-in-bitcoin/README.rst

 the rate of return at over 8% when averaged over 200 years.
 Such returns allow investors to beat inflation and build a nest egg if they keep their money in the market for decades.
 But they leave one question unanswered: what are the expected returns adjusted for inflation?
-This document attempts to get a handle on that.
+The first part of this document attempts to get a handle on that.
+Then, from that perspective, an alternate investment that promises much higher returns is considered.

 First, lets examine the Dow Jones Industrial Average over time.